mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 });
 ```

-We chained an additional call to ```fail``` on the end of our request.
+We chained an additional call to `fail` on the end of our request.
 We passed a function to the method which will run only if an error occurs.
 In our example we logged the error to the console, but in real world situation you might want to try to fix the issue or inform the user.

 This is another example of how we could use jQuery to perform an Ajax request.

-**without passing it an argumnet- gets it automagically**
 ```javascript
 var url = "https://api.github.com/repos/rails/rails/commits?sha=82885325e04d78fb7ec608a4670164d842d23078";